aces/Loris-MRI/docs/scripts_md/delete_imaging_upload.md

 INPUTS:
   - $dbh: database handle reference.
-  - $tarchiveID: ID of the DICOM archive.
+  - $tarchiveID: ID of the DICOM archive (can be 'NULL').

 RETURNS:
   - 1 if there is QC information associated to the DICOM archive, 0 otherwise.